Döda fallet – the dead falls of Ragunda

 SCIENCE

-Professor Gerhard De Geer used the empty lake Ragunda with the layers of sediment to study the growth of the landscape.
-In the beginning of the 20th century he managed to date the ending of the last ice age.
+Professor Gerhard De Geer used the empty lake Ragunda with the layers of sediment to study the growth of the landscape from the end of the ice age.
+In the beginning of the 20th century he managed to date the ending of the last ice age and determined it was 12-13 000 years ago in this area instead of the former belief that it was 10 000 years ago.

 DO NOT MISS

 The remarkable area by the dead falls invites to contemplation.
-Take your time and enjoy the peace by the boulders and deep dark green pools mirroring the surrounding tree tops.
+Take your time and enjoy the peace by the boulders, the giant pot holes and deep dark green pools mirroring the surrounding tree tops.

 Dödafallet.se